interaktivgmbh/volto-alttextgenerator/README.md

 the checkbox is automatically unchecked, so it is clear the text was changed by hand.

+## Before you continue

+Please refer to the documentation of [interaktiv.alttextgenerator](https://github.com/interaktivgmbh/interaktiv.alttextgenerator#readme).
+You will find more details on what the addon does, whereas this documentation goes more in depth on how to extend your own addon using the provided helpers.

 ## Extending your own addon

 Use the `updateAltTextSuggestion` action to generate an alt text for an image